rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

     ![alt text](images/vsl009.png "Create app")

-11. Return to the Bluemix portal and navigate the the Cloud Foundry Apps.
+11. Return to the IBM Cloud portal and navigate the the Cloud Foundry Apps.
 You should see the vslrecws app you just created.

 12. Click on the route to load the URL into your browser to make sure that the node.js sample app is still healthy.